slott56/building-skills-oo-design-book/source/craps/outcome.rst

 In this case, the existing :class:`Outcome` class still serves many of our needs.
 Looking forward, we will have to rework the :class:`Bet` class to provide a method that will change to a different :class:`Outcome` class.
-This will move a line bets to one of the six numbered point boxes.
+This will move a line bet to one of the six numbered point boxes.

 More Complex Odds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~